-For a SCA (Tier 1) Permit:
+A. For a SCA (Tier 1) Permit:

-- A. The project meets the requirements of Section 22.63.030 (Stream Conservation Area Permit (Tier 1)) - B. The project will not adversely alter hydraulic capacity; cause a net loss in habitat acreage, value or function; and degrade water quality.
+The project meets the requirements of Section 22.63.030 (Stream Conservation Area Permit (Tier 1)), which ensure that the project will not adversely alter hydraulic capacity, will not cause a net loss in habitat acreage, value or function, and will not degrade water quality.

-For a SCA (Tier 2) Permit:

-- A. The project meets the requirements of Section 22.63.040 (Stream Conservation Area Permit (Tier 2)) - B. The project will not adversely alter hydraulic capacity; cause a net loss in habitat acreage, value or function; and degrade water quality.
-Exceptions may be allowed if the lot falls entirely within the SCA or development on the lot entirely outside the SCA is infeasible or would have greater impacts on water quality, wildlife habitat, other sensitive biological resources, or other environmental constraints than development within the SCA.
+- B. For a SCA (Tier 2) Permit: - 1.
+The project meets the requirements of Section 22.63.040 (Stream Conservation Area Permit (Tier 2)). - 2.
+The project will not adversely alter hydraulic capacity; will not cause a net loss in habitat acreage, value or function; and will not degrade water quality.
+Exceptions may be allowed if the lot falls entirely within the SCA or development on the lot entirely outside the SCA is infeasible or would have greater impacts on water quality, wildlife habitat, native vegetation, other sensitive biological resources, or other environmental constraints than development within the SCA.